Ortimus/nmt-playground/README.md

 print(translated[0])
 ```

-## Supported Language Pairs
+## Supported Models and Language Pairs
-Currently, the following language pairs are supported:
+The project supports the following models:

-- English to German (en-de)
-- German to English (de-en)
-- English to French (en-fr)
-- French to English (fr-en)
-- English to Spanish (en-es)
+- MarianMT
+- M2M100
-- Spanish to English (es-en)
+- More to follow

-More language pairs can be added by updating the MODEL_MAPPING in the NMT class.
+Each model supports different language pairs.
+The available language pairs can be queried using the get_supported_language_pairs() method of the NMT class.

 ## Running Tests
 To run the test suite: